Fluxonium as a control qubit for bosonic quantum information: measurement

 Measuring the Q function enables us to identify the Kerr nonlinearity by observing the evolution of the quantum state in phase space (Fig.~\ref{fig:supplement_Q_function_Kerr}(a)), where the Q function is given by

-In Fig.~\ref{fig:supplement_Q_function_Kerr}(b), we prepare a coherent state with amplitude $|\alpha| = 3$ and immediately measure its Q function.
+In Fig.~\ref{fig:supplement_Q_function_Kerr}(b), we prepared a coherent state with amplitude $|\alpha| = 3$ and immediately measured its Q function.
 As expected for a coherent state, the resulting Q function exhibits a Gaussian-shaped peak centered at $|\alpha| = 3$ in phase space.
-However, if we wait for \SI{5}{\micro\second} before measuring the Q function, the state evolves under the Kerr interaction, leading to a shearing of the Q function distribution, as shown in Fig.~\ref{fig:supplement_Q_function_Kerr}(c).
-Photon loss during the evolution causes the Q function peak to shift inward from $|\alpha| = 3$.
-We simulate the evolution using a master equation with the system parameters listed in Table~\ref{tab:system_parameter}, which successfully reproduces the data (Fig.~\ref{fig:supplement_Q_function_Kerr}(d)).
+However, when we waited for \SI{5}{\micro\second} before measuring the Q function, the state evolved under the Kerr interaction, leading to a shearing of the Q function distribution, as shown in Fig.~\ref{fig:supplement_Q_function_Kerr}(c).
+Photon loss during the evolution caused the Q function peak to shift inward from $|\alpha| = 3$.
+We simulated the evolution using a master equation with the system parameters listed in Table~\ref{tab:system_parameter}, which successfully reproduces the data (Fig.~\ref{fig:supplement_Q_function_Kerr}(d)).
 The consistency between simulation and measurement provides additional validation of the Kerr nonlinearity extracted from the cavity Ramsey data.